 In women, untreated Chlamydia can lead to serious reproductive health issues, including pelvic inflammatory disease (PID), which can cause infertility.

-Chlamydia can also cause a change in vaginal odour, which is often described as been “not my normal smell” but an onion-like odour to emanate from the vagina in some cases.
+Chlamydia can also cause a change in vaginal odour, which is often described as “not my normal smell” but an onion-like odour to emanate from the vagina in some cases.

 Other possible causes of onion-like odour